Jump to content

 Do I need an Abitur (A-Levels or equivalent) to be able to study Music Design?

-Applicants without a general higher education entrance qualification can also be admitted to the program if they have particular artistic talent and sufficient general education, which is proven separately in a so-called aptitude test.
+Applicants without a general higher education entrance qualification can also be admitted to the programme if they have particular artistic aptitude and sufficient general education, which is examined separately in a so-called aptitude test.

 How much is the tuition?

 EU citizens taking Music Design as their first degree do not have to pay any tuition fees.
-That said, administrative fees and the student union contribution will be charged each semester.
+However, administrative fees and the student union contribution will be charged each semester.

 As a Music Design student, can I apply for Bafög?